-Crime statistics in any case are not very trust worthy.
+Crime statistics in any case are not very reliable.
 A common complaint against the police is that they do not register crime fully.
 Concealment or burking of crime is quite common.
 One major reason for this is that police performance is evaluated on the basis of crime statistics.
-This, according to the NPC, encourages "the police to adopt questionable methods of recording and controlling crime and even resorting to illegal acts."
-They suggested that "correct registration of crime" be adopted as one of the yardsticks to evaluate police performance.
+This, according to the NPC, encourages "the police to adopt questionable methods of recording and controlling crime and even resorting to illegal acts."19 They suggested that "correct registration of crime"20 be adopted as one of the yardsticks to evaluate police performance.
 However whenever this is done, it leads to a tremendous increase in crime figures, resulting in an outcry in the press and the legislature and causing considerable embarrassment to the government.
 The police revert again to the old evil of concealing crime by not registering it.
+This results in denying access to justice to a large number of people, particularly those belonging to poor and marginalised sections of society.